 In addition to intervention prioritisation research that seems neglected, there are many unanswered strategic questions that could affect how we solve globally pressing issues.
 For example:

 In summary, although several organisations and researchers are conducting EA-aligned research, there still seems to be a substantial amount of important work that could be done.
-Given the potential scale and leverage of this research (e.g., influencing billions of dollars towards highly-effective causes), we believe conducting EA research is still neglected.
+Given the potential scale and leverage of this research (such as influencing billions of dollars towards highly effective causes), we believe conducting EA research is still neglected.

 However, there have been some notable successes in recent years that indicate this research is tractable:

-You might think that we're quite far along the graph below in finding the best opportunities, so additional efforts here might not be that fruitful.
+You might think that we're quite far along in finding the best opportunities, so additional efforts here might not be that fruitful.

 While this could be true, it seems unlikely.
 Given that the EA movement is just over 10 years old, it's hard to imagine that we've figured out all the best ways to improve the world in such a short time.
 In just the last few years, we've seen EA research that has shifted our priorities (such as towards wild animal welfare or low-carbon technology innovation), so there are still large shifts happening.
 In addition, even if we've identified the best causes and concepts, there is still essential work in communicating this research so we can successfully steer resources in more effective directions.

-Even if research is conducted that clearly shows one idea is more effective at improving that world than another, there's a risk that these findings might not be acted upon.
+Even if research is conducted that clearly shows one idea is more effective at improving the world than another, there's a risk that these findings might not be acted upon.
 There are a variety of reasons this might happen.
-For example: the research doesn't reach the correct decision-maker, the decision-maker doesn't understand the research, or even just reluctance to change existing practises.
+For example: the research doesn't reach the correct decision-maker, the decision-maker doesn't understand the research, or even just reluctance to change existing practices.